 Instagrammers like stories and you can use your account to tell your brand’s story; Foschini does this well.
-They strongly position themselves as brand that caters to the fashion and beauty needs of all women; from their account you see that they champion boldness, strength and diverse representations of beauty.
+They strongly position themselves as a brand that caters to the fashion and beauty needs of all women; from their account you see that they champion boldness, strength and diverse representations of beauty.

 By having an Instagram account, marketers are able to create a culture around the brand and a holistic view of the brand to their audience.
 It’s about being human and showcasing who you are and why you do what you do.
 Everything about the way that the brand is presented on its Instagram page should be in line with the brands purpose.
 This is everything from the bio, hashtags that are utilized, to the type of content that is posted by the brand and brand ambassadors.
 Airbnb is a great example of a brand that tells its story well, Airbnb does this through user-generated content (USG).
-Their timeline is flooded with images that they have repurposed for marketing, to show off beautiful locations that their users are couchsurfing in.
+Their timeline is flooded with images that they have re-purposed for marketing, to show off beautiful locations where their users are couch-surfing.
 Their bio reads: Airbnb opens the door to interesting homes and experiences, even if it’s just for a night.
 Share your stories with @Airbnb.
 Book from our feed:abnb.co/instagram.

 Through brand ambassadors and people who are just passionate about the brand, you can extend your reach beyond your immediate market.
-Which essentially means that you’re reaching more potential customers.
-Instagram is a way to direct traffic to your website, generate interest around a new product or service through organic and paid posts.
+This essentially means that you’re reaching more potential customers.
+Instagram is a way to direct traffic to your website and generate interest around a new product or service through organic and paid posts.
 A brand that’s been doing this well is Converse ZA; they use influencer marketing to infiltrate niche markets in South Africa, direct traffic to their stores and showcase their products worn and styled in different contexts.

 Another brand that I’m impressed by is Adidas, through their NTWRK AREA3 platform Adidas engages South African creatives and influencers, by giving them merchandise to interpret creatively.
 This has resulted in a page full of eclectic and interesting content that showcases the clothes and sneakers in a manner that’s locally relevant.